-For classification as a sophomore, a student will have satisfactorily completed at least eight courses; as a junior, at least 16 courses; as a senior, at least 26 courses.
+For classification as a sophomore, a student will have completed satisfactorily at least 27 semester hours; as a junior, at least 60 semester hours; as a senior, at least 90 semester hours.

-CATALOG POLICY FOR MATRICULATED STUDENTS
+\CATALOG POLICY FOR MATRICULATED STUDENTS

 Degree-seeking students must complete requirements as outlined in the College catalog for the year in which they matriculate into a degree program.
 If there are curricular changes (general education, major or minor), a student may choose to meet the requirements as outlined in the new catalog.
 The student must provide a statement in writing to the Office of the Registrar that she or he intends to complete the new curriculum.
 Should a student decide to change her/his degree, major or minor, the student may be required to follow the most current requirements as determined in consultation with the registrar.